Updated: Aug 26

 Generative coaching for individuals and teams creates awareness about natural strengths and what are the opportunities to grow into.
 From that self-awareness and self-learning, coaching is useful to build the missing capabilities and gain the courage and confidence to apply in our lives, personally and professionally.

 Mike: Janet, thank you for this wonderful conversation.
 I am so looking forward to hosting you for our webinar on August 3rd at 12:00pm PST.
-For those who have confirmed their attendance, please be sure to RSVP here.

 About the Author